Showing posts with label Scandal of the Incarnation. Show all posts

 My prayer for Advent is that we allow this "everyday God" to shine his extraordinary light on all of reality so that day by day we come to see it more clearly, know and appreciate it more truly, and embrace it and the God who creates it at every moment with genuine love.
 Perhaps then when Christmas comes we will be able to see more clearly the paradox of an Incarnation that is at once the miraculous revelation of the transcendent One who comes to us in complete ordinariness.

-I almost changed videos last night to "day by Day" from Godspell because of the prayer ending the piece.
-A couple of people heard resonances of Godspell in my prayer as well so I am adding a video which speaks to the challenge of allowing ourselves to find (or be found by!) and follow the transcendent God in the ordinary every day of our lives.
-In deciding which video to use I saw one of the original cast which reminded me that the original musical was offensive to many religious folks --- just as the Incarnation was offensive to many in Jesus' day.
+I changed videos last night to "day by Day" from Godspell because of the prayer ending the piece.
+A couple of people heard resonances of Godspell in my prayer as well.
+This video speaks to the challenge of allowing ourselves to find (or be found by!) and follow the transcendent God in the ordinary every day of our lives.
+I was reminded that the original musical was offensive to many religious folks --- just as the Incarnation was offensive to many in Jesus' day.
 The scandal of the Incarnation, a transcendent God who chooses to turn a human face to us which reveals both Divinity and Humanity, and the need to find that God in the ordinariness of our lives, all of these themes are present throughout Advent.

 10 May 2013